Pasighat: Culture

 The people of Pasighat celebrate a variety of festivals.
 Solung, Aran, and Etor are important festivals.
 Legend has it that the festival regarded as Solung, which is the principal festival of the Adi, came into existence when the Goddess of wealth, Kiine-Naane, had asked them in person to carry out this worship or 'puja'.

 Solung is celebrated by the Adis for five days in the month of September.
 The first day or the Solung Gidi Dogin is the day when they prepare for this event.
 Doreph Long, the second day is the day of animal slaughters.
 Binnyat Binam or the third day is the day of prayers.
 Taktor of Ekoph is the fourth day and on this day arms and ammunition are manufactured.
 Miri or the fifth day is the day of farewell.
-The songs that are sung during Solung are the lyrics of Solung Abang that show the life of humans, animals, plants, etc.

-The Adi people are also known for their colorful Ponung dance and war dance called Taapu.
+The Adi people are known for their colourful Ponung dance and war dance called Taapu.

 Transport connectivity

 Pasighat is connected by the NH-515 and have frequent services from Guwahati, Lakhimpur and Itanagar.
 Waterways crossing the Brahmaputra River from Dibrugarh by ferry to Oryamghat that is situated at a distance of 32 km from Pasighat and can take a bus or taxi.
 Nearest rail head is at Murkongselek which is terminal station of the Rangia-Murkongselek broad gauge track.

 The 227-km Murkongselek-Pasighat-Tezu-Rupai line is being undertaken as a strategic project.
 The rail head is proposed to be extended up to Pasighat.
 The BG railway line will link North-Assam area with Pasighat town, the district headquarter of East Siang of Arunachal, located at a rail route distance of 26.5 km.
 About 24.5 km of the route falls in Arunachal territory.
 The Rangia - Murkongselek BG conversion (with extension up to Pasighat) project was one of the two major rail projects in Northeast announced by Prime Minister Manmohan Singh during 2010.
 This broad gauge line is supposed to be proceeding on to Roing, Parsuramkund, Rupai, and other places in the state.
-A preliminary engineering-traffic survey for the Pasighat-Tezu-Parshuram Kund was conducted by Northeast Frontier Railways at the request of the state government.Arunachal Pradesh State Transport Services (APSTS) is another means of transportation in the district which is linked with other districts and nearby villages.
+A preliminary engineering-traffic survey for the Pasighat-Tezu-Parshuram Kund was conducted by Northeast Frontier Railways at the request of the state government.

+Arunachal Pradesh State Transport Services (APSTS) is another means of transportation in the district which is linked with other districts and nearby villages.
 APSTS buses are also run from Pasighat to Itanagar, the capital of the state, from Pasighat to Shillong, Meghalaya via Guwahati on the daily basis.
 Bus services are available to Guwahati, Assam which are run by private operators.
 Private-owned Winger and Tata Sumo services also run across the district and run in the other districts.
 Also, regular flights from Pasighat to Guwahati and Guwahati to Pasighat on selected weekdays have also started since April 2018.
 Guwahati and Kolkata are connected with Pasighat Airport by Alliance Air.